-School Safety Plan (School Year 2019-20)
+School Safety Plan (School Year 2020-2021)

 The school safety plan has been reviewed on an ongoing basis and finalized by the School Site Council.
-It was last revised in May of 2019.
 Elements of this plan has been an agenda item of discussion at the first staff meeting of the year and a finalized copy of the plan is placed in each staff member's staff binder.
 Revised sections are also replaced in the emergency flip charts that are located in each room near the door.
 Our site has a monthly fire drill, with an earthquake and intruder drill twice a year.
 The plan will be communicated to parents through the student handbook and an annual school survey will be done looking for potential hazards.
 We currently have a plan in place for fire, earthquake, intruder, bomb threat, chemical/toxic spill and a post-death intervention plan.
 All plans, including an evacuation plan, will be distributed and displayed in all classrooms in a highly visible area.